 I bought this triple pack of stealth games a few weeks back.
 I figured three games for 20 bucks was worth a try.
-It was mostly for Thief, but I'd heard enough things to suggest the game wasn't very good I needed something else to encourage me, and two extra games must have been enough.
+It was mostly for Thief, but I'd heard enough things to suggest the game wasn't very good.
+I needed something else to encourage me, and two extra games must have been enough.
 I didn't start with Thief though, I started with Deus Ex: Human Revolution.
 It was the game on top of the stack of discs.

 So in Deus Ex, there's been progress in augmenting humans with cybernetic enhancements, though there is much protest and argument about this on a number of different grounds.
 Adam Jensen works as security officer for a top company in the field, their research division headed by his ex, Megan Reed.
 A group of augmented people attack their labs, appear to kill Megan and her team, and nearly kill Adam.
-And he may not have read his contract closely enough, because his boss goes ahead and rebuilds him and Adam's back as security officer, dealing with continued attacks on the company, which lead him down a trail as to who was behind the first attack, and what they were after.
+He may not have read his contract closely enough, because his boss goes ahead and rebuilds him and Adam's back as security officer, dealing with continued attacks on the company, which lead him down a trail as to who was behind the first attack, and what they were after.

 All of this seems pretty good, and then you get to the boss fights.
-The first one, it's this big guy who has a hand that retracts and is replaced with a mini-gun.
+The first one, it's a big guy with a hand that retracts and is replaced with a mini-gun.
 I had put all my upgrade points thus far into hacking, and the cloak, and was packing a 9mm silenced pistol and a stun gun (a lot of office workers have stun darts in their desks for some reason).
 I tried cloaking myself and sneaking up on the guy for a stealth Takedown.
-He very casually turned around, grabbed me by the throat, and punched have my life off.
+He very casually turned around, grabbed me by the throat, and punched half my life off.
 Then I had to sit there and watch while my character staggered to his feet as the boss' fist retracted and the mini-gun came out, and he opened fire at point blank range.
 That was frustrating.

 It's also a little odd that you can read all sorts of random notes and e-mails on computers you hack, many of which give you strong hints about plot developments, but Adam never reacts to them.
 SPOILER: It was pretty obvious Megan wasn't actually dead, just based on how it was presented and how the characters discussed it.
 But even ignoring that, during my playthrough I read a ton of things that really strongly pointed to, if not outright said, Megan wasn't dead.
 But Adam never seems to have read these things as the story progresses.
 Though he doesn't seem terribly bright.
 There were at least two or three occasions he would be talking with someone, and it was incredibly obvious they were putting him on, and he was caught flat-footed every time.
 If this guy was a cop, he definitely wasn't one of the ones with that honed ability to read people.